nodejs/node/README.md

 The Node.js project maintains multiple types of releases:

-* **Stable**: Released from active development branches of this repository, versioned by [SemVer](http://semver.org/) and signed by a member of the [Release Team](#release-team).
+* **Current**: Released from active development branches of this repository, versioned by [SemVer](http://semver.org/) and signed by a member of the [Release Team](#release-team).
-  Code for Stable releases is organized in this repository by major version number, For example: [v4.x](https://github.com/nodejs/node/tree/v4.x).
+  Code for Current releases is organized in this repository by major version number, For example: [v4.x](https://github.com/nodejs/node/tree/v4.x).
-  The major version number of Stable releases will increment every 6 months allowing for breaking changes to be introduced.
+  The major version number of Current releases will increment every 6 months allowing for breaking changes to be introduced.
 This happens in April and October every year.
-Stable release lines beginning in October each year have a maximum support life of 8 months.
-Stable release lines beginning in April each year will convert to LTS (see below) after 6 months and receive further support for 30 months.
+Current release lines beginning in October each year have a maximum support life of 8 months.
+Current release lines beginning in April each year will convert to LTS (see below) after 6 months and receive further support for 30 months.
 * **LTS**: Releases that receive Long-term Support, with a focus on stability and security.
-Every second Stable release line (major version) will become an LTS line and receive 18 months of _Active LTS_ support and a further 12 months of _Maintenance_.
+Every second Current release line (major version) will become an LTS line and receive 18 months of _Active LTS_ support and a further 12 months of _Maintenance_.
 LTS release lines are given alphabetically ordered codenames, beginning with v4 Argon.
 LTS releases are less frequent